Jorge Tadeo Lozano: Political life

 Lozano's first involvement in politics was 1799, when he was appointed Mayor of Bogotá by the Real Audiencia of Bogotá, he however did not last long in this office.
-On July 31, 1807, he was appointed Lieutenant Protector of Indians, for the regions of Bosa, Fusagasugá and Usaquén.
+On July 31, 1807, he was appointed Lieutenant Protector of the Indians, for the regions of Bosa, Fusagasugá and Usaquén.

 Following the events of the Independence of the New Granada, Lozano offered his services to the cause and became more involved in politics.
 When José Miguel Pey de Andrade took office of the Open Cabildo of Bogotá he called for a constituent assembly to set the course for the nascent state.
 Among those chosen as representative for the constituency of Soto, and was elected President of the Constituent Electoral College, having both executive and legislative powers.
 This legislative body drafted the first constitution of Cundinamarca.
 This constitution, of a liberal representative character, recognized the King of Spain as the monarch, but dismissed the claims of representation by the Viceroy, making the Colony into a commonwealth state.
 On April 1, 1811, Tadeo took office as the first President of the newly created confederation called the United Provinces of New Granada.

 Resignation

-Although Lozano was elected President, his term did not last long.
+Although Lozano was elected president, his term did not last long.
 He was heavily criticised for being too weak, and for the constant scandals he and his family were involved.
 His biggest opponent was Antonio Nariño, who waved a propaganda campaign to wean him out of office, all orchestrated and divulged by his newspaper La Bagatela, where he openly called for his impeachment or resignation.
 This campaign was only the product of a popular discontent with Tadeo, who was criticised by many criollos for his connections with Spain and his title of nobility.

 Lozano finally resigned on September 19, 1811, letting Nariño assume office.
 Afterwards he retired from politics and focused himself to his studies and his personal affairs.